cssence/cssence.com/data/2016/the-javascript-wars.md

 # The JavaScript Wars
 ^ How did we get here?

-Remember the building blocks of the world wide web?
+Remember the building blocks of the World Wide Web?
 HTML, CSS, JavaScript.
 Does ring a bell, right?

 We know what HTML does.
 HTML is the foundation, it delivers the content to you.
 Sure, RSS also does the content talk, most APIs respond with a JSON full of content, but let’s face it, HTML is the big deal.
 It gets you started.